Here you go, the ultimate guide to things to do in Hvar, Croatia. A list of what to see, where to eat and sleep on Hvar Island.

-Hvar Island is filled with beautiful attractions, some of which are off the beaten path.
-These attractions are not found in the city but off the main roads and buried deep within Hvar’s culture.
-If you are interested in seeing the attractions and locations forgotten by time, try taking this route of secret things to do in Hvar suggested by Paul, a local.
+Hvar Island is filled with beautiful attractions, some off the beaten path.
+These attractions are not found in the city but off the main roads and deep within Hvar’s culture.
+If you are interested in seeing the attractions and locations forgotten by time, try taking this route of secret things to do in Hvar, suggested by Paul, a local.

 Explore Šćedro Island